 As an Air Force Fire-fighter, you will be responsible for maintaining operations in the base Fire Sections.
 These are manned 24 hours a day, 365 days a year.
 A challenging job both physically and mentally, the training you will receive will teach you how to control yourself and your surroundings.
 Physically, you will get the time to increase your strength and stamina, utilising the base gym and gym staff to meet your outputs.
 Mentally, Continuation Training programmes are provided and designed to give you the knowledge to make the right decisions in dangerous situations.
-However, it is the camaraderie that is second to none as trust and teamwork are values held high in the trade.
+Camaraderie that is second to none, as well as trust and teamwork, are values held high in the trade.

 To be part of the team we don’t expect you to be the best but to give your best.
 It is as a team that we will be the best.

 Your duties will range from the day-to-day servicing of all Rescue Fire Service (RFS) firefighting equipment and daily maintenance of fire competencies to risk management.
 Air Force Fire-fighters provide support for operational aircraft on and off the airfield.
 You will be on call to perform a range of emergency duties from rescue operations and fire fighting through to humanitarian services.
 You will also be involved in fire safety, prevention and awareness education and training for all New Zealand Defence Force personnel.